Magnetic field relaxation and current sheets in an ideal plasma: Sheared Fields

 Here we propose that their maximum resolution was too low to make any meaningful conclusions about the formation of singular current sheets for cases in which the field is highly sheared.
 As remedy we perform simulations with high resolutions and monitor the formation of current layers.
 The field configurations are identical to the ones used by \cite{Longbottom-Rickard-1998-500-471-ApJ}.
 A Cartesian box of size 2 in each dimension is filled with a homogeneous magnetic field in $z$-direction.
 Subsequently the box is distorted in the $y$-direction according to \EQ y = y_0-S_A \sin{(2\pi S_K(x_0+O_x)/L_x)}z, \EN after which we apply a distortion in the $x$-direction: \EQ x = x_0-S_B \sin{(2\pi S_K(y+O_y)/L_y)}z. \EN Here $x_0$ and $y_0$ are the grid coordinates of the undistorted Cartesian grid, $S_A$ and $S_B$ the shearing strengths, $S_K$ the wave number, $O_x$ and $O_y$ the origins of the coordinate system in $x$ and $y$ and $L_x$ and $L_y$ the length of the box in $x$ and $y$.
 Here we set the size of the undistorted box to $L_x = L_y = L_z = 2$ and center the domain at the origin.
 We choose $S_A = S_K = 1$ in all the runs and vary $S_B$ between $0.1$ and $1$.
 Note that the distortion in $x$-direction is performed after the one in $y$-direction which is why we use $y$ instead of $y_0$ in Equation (\ref{shear2}).
 For the $z$-boundaries we apply the line tied condition where the normal component of the field is fixed and the grid is rigid.
 The $x$ and $y$ boundaries are periodic.
 An example initial configuration is shown in \Fig{fig: sheared init} for $S_B = 1$.

 As the field relaxes towards a more force-free state, the maximum current in the simulation domain increases, forming a thin layer running up the center of the domain, centered on the $z$-axis -- see \Fig{fig: st_n180_sb1_Jmap}.
 After some time, however, the growth of the peak current in the domain flattens off and a stable spatio-temporal maximum $|J|_{\rm max}$ is attained.
 Plotting this global maximum of the current as a function of the grid resolution for large shears we observe an increase with resolution (\Fig{fig: Jmax}), that eventually saturates -- further increase of the gird resolution does not lead to an increased current, indicating that an underlying finite current layer has been resolved.
+This saturation value strongly increases with shearing parameter $S_B$, as the field distortion produces strong currents. \Fig{fig: Jmax vs Sb} shows that this increase is exponential.
+This is in line with recent findings by \cite{pontin2015} who found an exponential increase in the maximum current with increasing twist parameter for the $E^3$ field.
+Furthermore, we do not observe any hint for a threshold after which the field shows current singularities in accordance with Parker's hypothesis.
+Already our field with $S_B = 1$ is so strongly twisted that Parker would have predicted such singularities.

-This saturation value strongly increases with shearing parameter $S_B$, as the field distortion produces strong currents.
-The reason why \cite{Longbottom-Rickard-1998-500-471-ApJ} drew the premature conclusion that singular current sheets for $S_{\rm B} > 0.4$ were present was simply due to their limited maximum resolution, which suggested that above a certain $S_B$ $|J|_{\rm max}$ would grow indefinitely with the resolution suggesting the formation of singular current sheets.
+The reason why \cite{Longbottom-Rickard-1998-500-471-ApJ} drew the premature conclusion that singular current sheets for $S_B > 0.4$ were present was simply due to their limited maximum resolution, which suggested that above a certain $S_B$ $|J|_{\rm max}$ would grow indefinitely with the resolution suggesting the formation of singular current sheets.
 What is clear is that for the grid resolutions they considered an unresolved current concentration below the grid scale was present.
 However, with our high resolution simulations we are able to resolve the current concentrations even for high grid distortions (\Fig{fig: st_n180_sb1_Jmap}).